vettoai/swebenchvetted/README.md

 1. **Build** — For each task, a Docker image is built from the task's Dockerfile and context files.
 Images are tagged `swebenchvetted-eval/<task_id>:latest` and cached locally.

 2. **LiteLLM proxy** — A LiteLLM proxy starts on `localhost:10000`, forwarding requests to the configured model provider.
+The proxy is configured with:
+   - **Multiple workers** (`--num_workers`) matching the `--concurrent` setting
+   - **Rate limit retries** (10 retries with 5s backoff) to handle provider throttling
+   - **Auto-restart** — if the proxy process dies mid-run, it is automatically restarted before the next attempt

    The agent inside the container talks to this proxy using `--network host`.

-3. **Evaluate** — For each task, up to `n` attempts are run:
+3. **Evaluate** — For each task, up to `n` attempts are run.
+When `--stagger` is set, task launches are spaced apart to reduce initial contention on the LLM proxy.
    - **Agent run**: Executes `/testbed/evaluate.sh` inside the task container with the problem statement mounted.
 The agent (deepagents) produces a patch.
-   - **Scoring run**: Applies the agent's patch plus the test patch, runs `/testbed/verify_solution`, and checks whether all expected tests pass.
+   - **Scoring run**: Applies the agent's patch plus the test patch, runs `/testbed/verify_solution`, and checks results.
+Generated tests must pass, and no existing (non-ignored) tests may regress.

 4. **Aggregate** — Results are collected and pass@1, pass@3, and resolved rate are computed using the unbiased estimator from the Codex paper (Chen et al., 2021).